WebAssembly/threads/proposals/threads/Overview.md

 The notify operator takes two operands: an address operand and a count as an unsigned `i32`.
 The operation will notify as many waiters as are waiting on the same effective address, up to the maximum as specified by `count`.
 The operator returns the number of waiters that were woken as an unsigned `i32`.
+Note that if the notify operator is used with an unshared linear memory, the number of waiters will always be zero.

   * `atomic.notify`: notify `count` threads waiting on the given address via `i32.atomic.wait` or `i64.atomic.wait`